England fixtures 2022: England vs Germany, England vs Hungary, kick off time, how to watch, pundits, squad

 Who do England play next?

-The Three Lions faced four games in 10 days, with each game part of the Nations League campaign.
+The Three Lions face three games in 7 days, with each game part of the Nations League campaign.
 The games are as follows:

 Germany vs England – Tuesday June 7